learning-zone/javascript-basics/README.md

 `x = 1`:

 * Not allowed in 'strict mode'.
-* Undeclared Variables like: x = 1 is accessible in: (Block scope - Function scope - Global scope)
+* Undeclared Variables like: `x = 1` is accessible in: (Block scope - Function scope - Global scope)
-* Outside of strict mode, however, if you assign a value to a name that has not been declared with let, const, or var, you\'ll end up creating a new global variable.
+* Outside of strict mode, however, if you assign a value to a name that has not been declared with `let`, `const`, or `var`, you\'ll end up creating a new global variable.
 It will be global no matter how deeply nested within functions and blocks your code is, which is almost certainly not what you want, is bug-prone, and is one of the best reasons for using strict mode!
-* Global variables created in this accidental way are like global variables declared with var: they define properties of the global object.
+* Global variables created in this accidental way are like global variables declared with `var` they define properties of the global object.
-* Unlike the properties defined by proper var declarations, these properties can be deleted with the delete operator.
+* Unlike the properties defined by proper `var` declarations, these properties can be deleted with the delete operator.
 * Not recommended.

+**Example**:

 ```js
 var x = 5; // global